Baseball Writers' Hall of Fame vote is one big conflict of interest

 "You've got to make it hip, you've got to make it sexy to be part of this movement.

-The doors of the bank (hard earned US tax dollars) are open and no guards are on duty.
-Voters are starting to notice things like this.
+Most US taxpayers are unaware this is going on.
 The so-called Center for Biological Diversity filed 565 lawsuits from 2000-2009 and offers secrecy to its donors, ie rich donors need not be disclosed.

 Falen channeled the frustration into a quest; she wanted to know how much money the Federal Government had paid out in lawsuit legal fees over the past decade and what she found is astounding.